Detecting Twenty-thousand Classes using Image-level Supervision: Direct captions supervision

 As we are using a language model CLIP~\cite{radford2021learning} as the classifier, our framework can seamlessly incorporate the free-form caption text as image-supervision.
 Using the notations in ~\cref{sec:image}, here $\dWeak = \{(\bI, t)_i\}$ where $t$ is a free-form text.
 In our open-vocabulary detection formulation, text $t$ can natrually be converted to an embedding by the CLIP~\cite{radford2021learning} language encoder $\mathcal{L}$: $w = \mathcal{L}(t)$.
 Given a minibatch of $B$ samples $\{(\bI, t)_i\}_{i=1}^{B}$, we compose a dynamic classification layer by stacking all caption features within the batch $\widetilde{\bW} = \mathcal{L}(\{t_i\}_{i=1}^{B})$.
 For the $i$-th image in the minibatch, its ``classification'' label is the $i$-th text, and other texts are negative samples.
 We use the injected whole image box to extract RoI feature $\bof'_i$ for image $i$.
 We use the same binary cross entropy loss as classifying image labels:

 We do not back-propagate into the language encoder.

-We evaluate the effectiveness of the caption loss in \reftab{caption} on both \zeroshot{} LVIS and COCO.
+We evaluate the effectiveness of the caption loss in \reftab{caption} on both \zeroshot{} LVIS and COCO (see dataset details in \supplement{sec:coco-details}).
 We compare individually applying the max-size loss for image labels and the caption loss, and applying both of them.
 Both image labels and captions can improve both overall mAP and novel class mAP.
 Combining both losses gives a more significant improvement.
 Our \zeroshot{} COCO results in \reftab{zs-coco} uses both the max-size loss and the caption loss.